Corno ducale: Heraldry

 In heraldry, a distinction is made between the doge hat of the Republic of Venice and the doge hat of the Republic of Genoa.
 From the end of the 18th century, this emblem of rank and dignity was only occasionally carried on in the arms of Venetian noble families (Vendramin, Sagredo, Giustiniani).

 The corno was also used as a crest on the coat of arms of the Doge.

 Due to a special Italian Presidential decree, the coat of arms of the modern-day city of Venice features the corno.
 It replaces the mural crown that is present on the coat of arms of other Italian cities.

 Election

 The Venetian Doges were appointed for life by the city-state's aristocracy.
 The hat was presented to the doge on the day of his election.
-It was placed on his head by the youngest member of the Great Council, with the following address: "Accipe coronam ducalem, Ducatus Venetiarum" ("Receive the ducal crown, Doge of Venice").
+It was placed on his head by the youngest member of the Great Council, with the following address: Accipe coronam ducalem Ducatus Venetiarum ("Receive the ducal crown of the Dogeship of Venice").
 The doge then wears this horned cap in all circumstances where the dignity and power of the Republic are expressed, in particular on Easter day and during the feast of the Ascension, for the Marriage of the Sea ceremony.